-1) From the eighth to the fourth millennia BCE - the formation of contours and structure of the Middle Eastern core of the Afroeurasian world-system (the first phase).
+1) From the eighth to the fourth millennia BCE - the formation of contours and structure of the Middle Eastern core of the Afroeurasian world-system.
 This was the period of completing the Agrarian Revolution in the Near East (also see Table 3).
 It evidenced the formation of long-distance and permanent information and exchange links which was accompanied by the emergence of medium-complexity early agrarian societies, relatively complex polities, and settlements that (in terms of their size and structure) slightly resembled cities (e.g., Kenyon 1981; Wenke 1990: 325; Schultz and Lavenda 1998: 214).

-In the fifth millennium BCE, the Ubaid culture emerged in Southern Mesopotamia.
-Within that culture the material and social basis of the Sumerian civilization developed.
+In the fifth millennium BCE, in Southern Mesopotamia there emerged the Ubaid culture.
 The Uruk culture that succeeded the Ubaid was characterized by the presence of a considerable number of large settlements.
 The Ubaid and the Uruk cultures laid the material and social basis for the development of the Sumerian civilization.
 By the end of the Uruk period we observe the emergence of urbanized societies (Bernbeck and Pollock 2005: 17), as well as of the first early states and their analogues (Grinin and Korotayev 2006; Grinin 2003, 2008), and civilizations.
 By the end of this period the 'Urban Revolution' took place within Afroeurasian world-system.
-This can be regarded as a phase transition of the Afroeurasian world-system to a qualitatively new level of social, political, cultural, demographic, and technological complexity (Berezkin 2007).
+This can be regarded as a phase transition to a qualitatively new level of social, political, cultural, demographic, and technological complexity (Berezkin 2007).

-2) The third and second millennia BCE - the development of the Afroeurasian world-system centers during the Bronze Age (the second phase).
-This is a period of a rapidly growing population and agricultural intensity in the Afroeurasian world-system (about urbanization see below).
-One of the most important outcomes of this period was the growing political integration of the Afroeurasian world-system core societies, which was a consequence of rather complex military-political and other interactions.
+2) The third and second millennia BCE - the development of the Afroeurasian world-system centers during the Bronze Age.
+This is a period of a rapidly growing population and agricultural intensity in the Afroeurasian world-system.
+One of the most important outcomes of this period was the growing political integration of core societies, which was a consequence of rather complex military-political and other interactions.